 Does your pet manifest signs of chronic, age-related conditions that are threatening to impair her or his quality of life?
 Common conditions affecting aging dogs and cats include arthritic joints, cancer, impaired function of the heart, kidneys and digestive organs, diabetes, thyroid disorders, decreased hearing and vision, and cognitive dysfunction (senility).

-With the onset of age-related changes, traveling to the vet office may be more stressful than it had been in the past, especially if your pet is experiencing decreased mobility, increased anxiety, and overall frailty.
-Our goal at Compassionate Veterinary Hospice is to provide you and your pet extra support during times of increased needs.
+With the onset of age-related changes, our goal at Compassionate Veterinary Hospice is to provide you and your pet extra support during times of increased needs.

 Protecting older pets from pain